-My biggest source of frustration is getting the kids to do what I ask, the first time I ask.
-I typically have to ask at least 3 times then I have to physically redirect them to do whatever it is I asked them to.
-Have you got any tips on how I can recondition my kids just to do what I ask the first time?
-Right now I’ve just started to ask once and wait but now I’m finding that I’m just using the phrase, “I’m only going to ask once” a lot more.
+My biggest source of frustration is getting the kids to do what I ask the first time I ask.
+I typically have to ask at least three times, then I have to physically redirect them to do whatever it is I asked them to.
+Have you got any tips on how I can recondition my kids to do what I ask the first time?
+Right now I’ve just started to ask once and wait, but now I’m finding that I’m using the phrase “I’m only going to ask once” a lot more.

 Thanks for writing in with this question of how to get your child to listen.
-I quite understand how frustrating it is to have to ask continually and the phrase, ‘I’m only going to say this once’ also certainly loses some of the verbal punch if you say it multiple times.
-The question to ask yourself when this happens is, why are they ignoring you?
+I quite understand how frustrating it is to have to ask continually, and the phrase”I’m only going to say this once” also certainly loses some of its verbal punch if you say it multiple times.
+The question to ask yourself when this happens is, “Why are they ignoring you?“

-As kids grow from babies in to toddlers they start to relish their burgeoning independence and realize they can either decide to take notice of what you say or ignore you.
+As kids grow from babies into toddlers, they start to relish their burgeoning independence and realize they can either decide to take notice of what you say or ignore you.
 Most will take you at your word unless something comes along that teaches them not to.
-Most times that’s because saying something is one thing and following through is quite another and it’s the following through that’s integral to teaching your kids to listen to you.
+Most of the time, this is because saying something is one thing and doing it is quite another, and doing it is crucial to teaching your children to listen to you.

-Let’s take your situation.
+Consider your situation.
 You have to ask your little people several times and then physically redirect them.
-Ok, yours are little so their memory is short, particularly for your baby so that accounts for some of that ‘forgetfulness.’
-However you can’t say that so much with regards to your three-year-old.
+Ok, yours are little, so their memory is short, particularly for your baby, so that accounts for some of that “forgetfulness.”
+However, you can’t say that much with regards to your three-year-old.
 So how do you get your kids to listen the first time.

-So I think we can safely say your eldest and your two year old (at least some of the time), is ignoring you until it becomes really necessary to listen.
-The reason for that would be that something happens to you between the first request and the ‘third’ or ‘physical redirection’ request.
-My guess would be your voice changes, perhaps not a lot but at least a bit.
+So I think we can safely say your eldest and your two-year-old are ignoring you (at least some of the time) until it becomes really necessary to listen to you.
+The reason for that would be that something happens to you between the first request and the “third” or “physical redirection” request.
+My guess is that your voice changes slightly, if not significantly.
 Perhaps the tone goes up a few notches.
-I would guess too that your physical stance changes as well and you look and sound more serious by the time you’ve had to wait.
+I would also guess that your physical stance changes as well, and you look and sound more serious by the time you’ve had to wait.
 Perhaps your shoulders are scrunched up around your ears and your face is an amusing shade of bright red, simply because you’re getting fed up.

-In short, by the time you get to the ‘redirection’ they are going to do what you request.
-But they won’t respond until you get to that point, which means responding to your earlier requests lack any sense of the same immediacy.
-That’s why they wait, until you demand an answer.
+In short, when you get to the “redirection,” they are going to do what you request.
+But they won’t respond until you get to that point, which means responding to your earlier requests lacks any sense of the same urgency.
+That’s why they wait—until you demand an answer.
 Your child won’t listen to you because they don’t have to.

 As a result, I’d give your children two opportunities to do something.
-Each time you make a request, don’t say it from a room away, make sure they hear and see what you’re asking.
-Get good eye contact with them and if they don’t do what you’ve asked, remind them once and then act.
-Then do whatever it is with or without their cooperation with as sanguine and chilled out expression on your face as you can manage.
+Each time you make a request, don’t say it from a room away; make sure they hear and see what you’re asking.
+Get good eye contact with them, and if they don’t do what you’ve asked, remind them once and then act.
+Then do whatever you want, with or without their help, with the most upbeat and relaxed expression you can muster.

 So how does that work in practice?

-If you’re waiting for your two year old to put their own boots on and they haven’t started the attempt, then do it then do it quickly and calmly yourself without comment.
-Because two year olds love to try and be independent, they might make a fuss.
+If you’re waiting for your two-year-old to put their own boots on and they haven’t started the attempt, then do it quickly and calmly yourself without comment.
+Because two-year-olds love to try and be independent, they might make a fuss.
 Stay calm and just mention that unfortunately they’re out of time now and mom has to do it instead.
-Try not to reinforce the ‘not listening’ though by making it a ‘cuddle’ moment, otherwise your child will simply wait, hoping for that same positive reinforcement the next time they refuse to be helpful.
+Try not to reinforce the “not listening” though by making it a “cuddle” moment; otherwise, your child will simply wait, hoping for that same positive reinforcement the next time they refuse to be helpful.

-If they do as asked, made a big fuss and give them some heartfelt congratulations for getting it right.
-Kids love you to notice when they’re doing things right, as do we all.
+If they do as asked, make a big fuss and give them some heartfelt congratulations for getting it right.
+Kids love it when you notice when they’re doing things right, as do we all.
 That’s the key to getting your child to listen to you the first time, and it works for many other behaviours as well.

-So what you’re essentially doing is removing the negative feedback which comes with not listening because you’re simply going to do it anyway and only give them positive feedback when they do get it right.
-If you can stay calm when they are uncooperative and be pleasantly pleased when they do try, you’ll find they’ll want to help out and be co-operative because you notice.
+So what you’re essentially doing is removing the negative feedback that comes with not listening because you’re simply going to do it anyway and only give them positive feedback when they do get it right.
+If you can stay calm when they are uncooperative and be pleasantly pleased when they do try, you’ll find they’ll want to help out and be cooperative because you notice.

-Sometimes parents have a really tough time following though and that’s because ‘life’ gets in the way.
-If you want to make your words count, remove all the other aspects in life like shopping and other trips that would normally that would normally make it harder to follow through.
-Pick a few non play school days when you don’t have to go anywhere, except for a walk, bring in easy to prepare meals and make those few days central to following through on everything you say 100%.
-Sounds fun right?
+Sometimes parents have a really tough time following through, though, and that’s because “life” gets in the way.
+If you want to make your words count, remove all the other aspects of your life, like shopping and other trips, that would normally make it harder to follow through.
+Pick a few non-play school days when you don’t have to go anywhere except for a walk.
+Bring in easy-to-prepare meals, and make those few days central to following through on everything you say 100%.
+Sounds fun, right?

-You’ll have the time and opportunity to notice both when they get it wrong and when they get it right and to react accordingly.
-By appreciating their efforts and bypassing their failures, you’ll show them that they’ll have more to gain by co-operating than being dismissive.
+You’ll have the time and opportunity to notice when they’re wrong and when they’re right, and you’ll be able to react accordingly.
+By praising their efforts and bypassing their failures, you’ll show them that they’ll have more to gain by cooperating than by being dismissive.